Case Study

 MathWorks Product Team

-What’s the difficulty level of this assignment in the marketplace?
+Professors want to know the difficulty level of the assignment in the marketplace

 More details about an assignment should be provided to help users make the decision